Codelco aims to reach deal with Anglo by July 17

 Since then, the companies have been tussling for the properties, which include Los Bronces, a promising mine that used to be called La Disputada, "the disputed one," in Spanish.

-A slice of the prized properties would be a major boost for Codelco, which faces stubbornly dwindling ore grades in its tired deposits as it seeks to boost its annual output to 2.1 million tonnes by 2020.
+A slice of the prized properties would be a major boost for Codelco, which faces stubbornly dwindling ore grades in its tired deposits as it seeks to boost its annual output to 2.1 million metric tons by 2020.

-Anglo's shares closed down 2.73 percent on Friday, outpacing a 2.19 percent fall on the broader FTSE 350 mining index .FTNMX1770.

-(Additional reporting by Bianca Frigiani.
-Writing by Alexandra Ulmer; Editing by Andrew Hay)